By Bryce Petit, Durango, Colorado

 Location.
+43° 57.174′ N, 86° 27.667′ W. Marker is in Ludington, Michigan, in Mason County.
+Bas relief and marker are about 800 feet southwest of the intersection of Lakeshore Drive and Loomis Street, near the inner harbor channel jetty.
 Touch for map.
-Bas relief and marker are about 800 feet southwest of the intersection of Lakeshore Drive and Loomis Street, near the inner harbor channel jetty.
 Marker is at or near this postal address: Maritime Heritage Park, Ludington MI 49431, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 "The Abbie" (within shouting distance of this marker); S.S.
 Pere Marquette 18 (approx. ¼ mile away); S.S.
 City of Flint 32 (approx. 0.4 miles away); Armistice Day Storm (approx. 0.4 miles away); World War I Memorial (approx. 0.4 miles away); War Memorial (approx. half a mile away); World War Memorial (approx. 0.6 miles away); S.S.
 Badger / Ludington Car Ferries (approx. 0.6 miles away).
 Touch for a list and map of all markers in Ludington.

 1. The Mason County Sculpture Trail.
 (Submitted on October 2, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.)